vpmv/marketo-client/README.md

 In order to get you up and running as easily as possible, we provide default implementations of a REST client and Marketo provider to use in combination with this package.
 * We've chosen to use [Guzzle](https://github.com/guzzle/guzzle) for sending HTTP requests
-* We've chosen to use [The PHP League's Oauth Client](https://github.com/thephpleague/oauth2-client) and KirstenLK's [Marketo provider](https://github.com/kristenlk/oauth2-marketo) for Marketo authentication and token refresh.
+* We've chosen to use [The PHP League's Oauth Client](https://github.com/thephpleague/oauth2-client) for Marketo authentication and token refresh.

-You can extend the client to implement your own interface to cache the access token, using the construct argument TokenRefreshCallback.
+You can **extend the client** to implement your own interface to cache the access token, using the construct argument TokenRefreshCallback.

 ## Guzzle REST Client